hakai-vulpes/resistance-graph-study/README.md

 # Analysis of behavior in "The Resistance" game.

 This project explores player behavior in The Resistance by focusing on non-verbal clues, specifically eye movements and visual attention throughout the game.
+Everything used has been extracted from "https://snap.stanford.edu/data/comm-f2f-Resistance.html"

 We applied social computation techniques to extract meaningful metrics such as betweenness centrality, graph diameter, modularity, and clustering coefficient